-Developing medical applications is essential because it will help healthcare professionals serve more people.
+Developing medical applications like Mayd is essential because it will help healthcare professionals serve more people.
 This can be judged by the number of people waiting in line at the hospital each day.
 There are many delays, which can unknowingly accelerate the disease progression in patients.

 It is important to treat the disease as soon as it is diagnosed.
 To avoid this inconvenience, patients need access to mobile medical applications.
 These apps will help you save time and money.